alechilczenko/old-dotfiles/README.md

 # Dotfiles 🐧
 ![Screenshot](/screenshots/1.png)

 Welcome!
-These are my configuration files for Arch Linux, with I3 WM.
+These are my configuration files for Arch Linux, with [I3-GAPS](https://github.com/Airblader/i3) window manager.
 Here you can encounter the list of software that I use daily, and another customization themes.

-Also I made a simple python script named RWAL that select random wallpaper from a folder and change background easy.
-All of my favorite wallpapers are uploaded in this folder.

 ## Essential Software
 - [polybar](https://github.com/polybar/polybar) - A fast and easy-to-use status bar